Veerakumar2412/Ansible-palybook/README.md

           [ec2]
           ec2-instance ansible_host=3.0.147.240 ansible_port=22 ansible_user=ubuntuansible_ssh_private_key_file=/home/ubuntu/inban.pem

-- **Step4**-> To install the copomoser necessary dependency is php and its extensions file need, So in my case i have used ubuntu 22.04 os for that supported Php is 7.4 and 8.1 i configured php7.4
+- **Step4**->  ### *install* the copomoser necessary dependency is php and its extensions file need, So in my case i have used ubuntu 22.04 os for that supported Php is 7.4 and 8.1 i configured php7.4

           ---
           - name: Install Composer on Ubuntu 22.04 with PHP 7.4